medinahakinsowon/kubernetes-class/Lab1.0/README.md

 kubectl get pods
 kubectl get deployments
 kubectl get replicaset

 ```
+#see the pods attached to a particular namespace
+kubectl get pods -n [name of namespace]

 Want more information about any of the items? use the `kubectl describe` command.
 Use the resoruce name given in the previous commands.